Artisan's Patio Complex: History

-In 1984, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with Artisan Patio listed in the district.
+In 1985, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with Artisan Patio listed in the district.
 However, rather than being a contributing property, the building was listed as a one that did not contribute to the character of the district.
-In 1989, the building was declared Los Angeles Historic-Cultural Monument #453.
+In 1989, the building was declared Los Angeles Historic-Cultural Monument No. 453.

 As of 2009, the building was owned by Aaron Epstein and rented out to fifteen small-businesses.
 Notable amongst these is Hollywood Movie Poster, which opened in 1979 and as of 2020 was the oldest memorabilia store in the world located in the same location with the same proprietor.

 Architecture and design

 Artisan's Patio Complex is U-shaped and features a tiled exterior, arched entry, flat roof, courtyard, fountain, and 5067 sqft of overall space.